Daily Business Review Commends Robbins Geller Team for Achieving Record-Breaking $650 Million Settlement in the Cutting-Edge Facebook Privacy Case

 In granting preliminary approval of the settlement, Judge James Donato praised Robbins Geller and its co-counsel, noting: “The case was litigated fiercely for over five years, with no legal pebble left unturned.”
 He added that attorneys “vigorously contested plaintiffs’ motion to certify a class, which the [c]ourt resolved by granting certification,” and “[g]iven these and other risks at trial, the sizeable amount of money to be paid to the class is more than sufficiently fair, reasonable and adequate to merit preliminary approval.”
 The hearing for final approval of the settlement is set for early 2021.

-The Robbins Geller team, along with co-counsel, that obtained this result for the class included Paul J. Geller, Shawn A. Williams, Patrick J. Coughlin, Ellen Gusikoff Stewart, Stuart A. Davidson, Lucas F. Olts, and John H. George.
+The Robbins Geller team, along with co-counsel, that obtained this result for the class included Paul J. Geller, Shawn A. Williams, Patrick J. Coughlin, Ellen Gusikoff Stewart, Stuart A. Davidson, and Lucas F. Olts.

 In re Facebook Biometric Info.
 Privacy Litig., No. 3:15-cv-03747-JD (N.D.
 Cal.).